-Ray Tomlinson, a computer programmer, sent the very first email 50 years ago this month.
-Now, Google is joining with Amazon, Microsoft, Yahoo Mail, The Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG), and others in celebrating Tomlinson’s innovation and 50 years of email.
+Ray Tomlinson, a computer programmer, sent this month the very first email 50 years ago.
+Now, Google is joining with Amazon, Microsoft, Yahoo Mail, The Messaging, Malware, Mobile Anti-Abuse Working Group (M3AAWG), and others in celebrating Tomlinson’s innovation and 50 years of email.

 Tomlinson was a programmer working on ARPANET, the system that laid the groundwork for what would become the internet as we know it today.

 He tested the messaging system by sending emails to himself and later said that the first note was probably something like “QWERTYUIOP.”

 More than 30 years after this breakthrough, a Google engineer named Paul Buchheit conducted his own email experiments.